henninma/jost/README.md

 ## Overview
 This repository contains code used to prepare and launch simulations of Jostedalsbreen ice cap in Norway, using the 'Ice-sheet and Sea-level System Model' (ISSM).
 The model code needed to run such simulations is freely available at https://issm.jpl.nasa.gov/download/.

-## Matlab requirements
+## Software requirements
 The scripts have been run on Matlab R2024a and R2024b, but should work on other versions as well.
+You will also need a working Python installation, anything Python 2.8 or newer should work.

 ## Other requirements
 To be able to launch the scripts included here, the user must first download and compile the model code of the 'Ice-sheet and Sea-level System Model' (ISSM) at https://issm.jpl.nasa.gov/download/.